stevenvelozo/retold-data-service/README.md

 ## Backplane Endpoints

-For dynamic model loading at runtime, Retold Data Service provides backplane endpoints:
+For dynamic model loading and provider management at runtime:

 | Endpoint | Method | Description |
 |----------|--------|-------------|